Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/transform/shear.rst

 transform confirmation and accessing the slider.

-Note that the result of the *Shear* transform is also dependant on the number and type of selected elements (Objects, vertices, faces etc).
+Note that the result of the *Shear* transform is also dependant on the number and type of selected elements (objects, vertices, faces, etc.).
 See below for the result of using *Shear* on a number of different elements.

 .. figure:: /images/editors_3dview_transformations-advanced-shear_mesh.png